dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 Given the short duration of the coincidence histogram peak in time, we can use it to measure the speed of light as the photons travel across the board.
 We can do this by splitting off some photons in one arm so that they travel a longer distance than the other -- those photons then  experience a longer delay time before making it to the detector.
 Thus, when looking for coincidences, we now will find a double-peaked histogram.

-**AI** Based on the histogram peak duration you measured, how much spatial distance between photons would you need in order to discern two peaks?
+**ACTION ITEM** Based on the histogram peak duration you measured, how much spatial distance between photons would you need in order to discern two peaks?

 ### Instructions